-Fiscal Year 2017 Budget Message
+Fiscal Year 2018 Budget Message

-June 30, 2016
+June 22, 2017

-The Honorable Charles Oddo, Chairman The Honorable Members of the Fayette County Board of Commissioners The Citizens of Fayette County, Georgia
+The Honorable Eric K. Maxwell, Chairman The Honorable Members of the Fayette County Board of Commissioners The Citizens of Fayette County, Georgia

-The annual Operating and Capital Budget of Fayette County Georgia is a plan expressed in dollar amounts that acts as a road map to carry out the Board of Commissioners' mission statement to provide critical services to protect and enhance the health, safety, and welfare of its citizens in a manner that is efficient, fiscally responsible, and which perpetuates a quality lifestyle for future generations (additional discussion on goals and objectives starts on page 48).
+The annual Operating and Capital Budget of Fayette County Georgia is a plan expressed in dollar amounts that acts as a road map to carry out the Board of Commissioners' mission statement: to provide critical services to protect and enhance the health, safety, and welfare of its citizens in a manner that is efficient, fiscally responsible, and which perpetuates a quality lifestyle for future generations (further discussion on goals is found later in the document).